dsaveliev/massliking/README.md

 - Implement signup confirmation via email
 - Cover backend(at least) with tests
 - Rewrite channels worker (fill queues in separate goroutines)
+- Plug in the state machine library to the models